interledger/rfcs/0000-settlement-engine/0000-settlement-engine.md

 Together, a settlement engine and an accounting system interface with one another to perform double-entry bookkeeping.

-To ensure accurate double-entry bookkeeping, settlement engine and accounting system implementations MUST enforce several core guarantees.
+To ensure accurate, balanced double-entry bookkeeping, settlement engine and accounting system implementations MUST enforce several invariants.

-#### Settlement engine guarantees
+#### Settlement engine invariants

 ##### Settlement symmetry

-Given two non-malicious peers transacting under normal conditions, compatible settlement engine implementations MUST ensure outgoing settlements from one peer are eventually acknowledged as incoming settlements by the other.

-More formally, the sum of amounts one settlement engine instance is instructed to settle MUST eventually equal the sum of amounts the peer's settlement engine instance instructs its accounting system to credit as incoming settlements.
+The fundamental expected behavior of a settlement engine implementation is the sum of amounts one instance is instructed to settle eventually equals the sum of amounts the recipient instance instructs its accounting system to credit as incoming settlements.

-Varying external conditions, such as connectivity between peers or settlement system latency, MAY delay or prevent consistency of these instructed and acknowledged settlements.
+Many factors may cause temporary or lasting inconsistencies between these instructed and acknowledged settlements:
+- Time to finalize settlements on the underlying ledger
+- Unintended bugs in the settlement engine implementation
+- External conditions, such as poor network connectivity
+- Intended settlement engine behavior, such as accruing owed balance to cover a fee

+As long as the instructed settlements do not equal the acknowledged settlements, the double-entry bookkeeping is out-of-balance.

 ##### Track uncredited incoming settlements